YuetChan/SeniorProject/README.md

 Technology Stack : Spring Security, Java, Maven

-Note: Since this application is not business oriented, project structure need to be changed to achieve efficent and scalable result.
+Note : Since this application is not business oriented, project structure need to be changed to achieve efficent and scalable result.

 ## Demo :
 *Emotion Verification*